 It’s absolutely crucial that at no point in Solo does Han receive direct evidence that the Force is real.
 Why?
 Well, this prequel should be consistent with what we’re told in the original Star Wars, and in that movie, Han specifically says, “I’ve flown from one side of this galaxy to the other.
 I’ve seen a lot of strange stuff.
 But I’ve never seen anything to make me believe there’s one all-powerful Force controlling everything.
 There’s no mystical energy field controls my destiny.
 It’s all a lot of simple tricks and nonsense.”

-In light of this, it’s powerful to see Han later come around and believe in the Force, telling Rey in Finn in The Force Awakens that “it’s true.
+In light of this, it’s powerful to see Han later come around and believe in the Force, telling Rey and Finn in The Force Awakens that “it’s true.
 All of it.”
 It would severely diminish this arc if Han blatantly saw something so crazy in Solo that it could have only been the Force in action, yet he still denies its existence.
-It’s rumored that Darth Vader is in the movie, so Han seeing Vader go on a Rogue One style rampage, for example, would be a mistake.
+Han seeing Darth Vader go on a Rogue One style rampage, for example, would be a mistake.
 Han can see just enough that he might dismiss what he saw as being “simple tricks and nonsense.”
 But he can’t see much more than that.

 Check out The Cheat Sheet on Facebook!